AdobeDocs/marketo.en/help/marketo/product-docs/administration/tags/create-a-new-program-tag-and-tag-values.md

 >
 >**Admin Permissions Required**

-You can create custom&nbsp; [tags](../../../product-docs/core-marketo-concepts/programs/working-with-programs/understanding-tags.md)&nbsp;for your programs and assign values to the tag.
+You can create custom  [tags](../../../product-docs/core-marketo-concepts/programs/working-with-programs/understanding-tags.md) for your programs and assign values to the tag.

 >[!NOTE]
 >